trueos/trueos-docs/trueos-handbook/install.rst

 Using the Text Installer
 ------------------------

+.. warning:: The |trueos| text-based installer is experiencing some irregular functionality.
+It is currently (3/6/17) recommended to use a graphical install option.
+See :ref:`Ongoing Issues` for more information.

 If an **ncurses** menu installation is preferred over a full graphical installer, start the installation as usual and select